 Timeline of Key Developments Related to Recent Executive Actions: April Edition

-As the second Trump Administration enters its third month, Covington’s Government Contracts Practice is continuing to track the latest developments related to recent executive actions.
-This April version of our key developments timeline has been condensed to provide a targeted overview of the developments this month most relevant to contractors. …
+Over the first one-hundred days of the second Trump Administration, Covington’s Government Contracts Practice has tracked the latest developments related to recent executive actions most relevant to federal contractors and grantees.
+This April edition of our key developments timeline provides a targeted overview of…